McDonald's Treasure Land Adventure: Gameplay

-Development
+Development and release

 McDonald's Treasure Land Adventure was developed by Treasure, a company founded by Masato Maegawa and a group of former Konami employees.
 Maegawa formed Treasure in 1992 after he and his team became frustrated with Konami's growing reliance on developing sequels to established series, such as Castlevania and Teenage Mutant Ninja Turtles, and wanted to focus on creating new and original titles.
 Treasure had begun working on its first game, the 'run and gun' platformer Gunstar Heroes (1993), when it was unable to secure a publishing contract with Sega as Treasure lacked a proven track record.
 Sega instead contracted Treasure to develop a game based on the McDonald's fast food franchise, specifically its McDonaldland marketing campaign.

 Treasure Land Adventure was developed in conjunction with Gunstar Heroes, sharing several of its staff members.
 Koichi Kimura served as the game's director, with Maegawa assisting as producer and Katsuhiko Suzuki composing the soundtrack.
 The team needed to design original enemies and characters apart from the ones in the McDonaldland franchise.
 They abandoned many of their ideas for not fitting the feel of McDonaldland.
 Suzuki composed the soundtrack with this same mindset.
 Maegawa maintained that Treasure Land Adventure had to remain respectful and faithful to the McDonald's licensing and characters, in a manner similar to licensed games featuring characters like Mickey Mouse.
 Treasure Land Adventure helped familiarize Treasure with the hardware of the Sega Genesis, which became essential for its later projects.
 The game was completed before the development of Gunstar Heroes concluded, however, Treasure decided to delay Treasure Land Adventure and release Gunstar Heroes first as it wanted its debut to be an original title.

 Treasure Land Adventure was released in Japan on September 23, 1993, and was promoted in 1,000 McDonald's restaurants in the country.
 Sega forecast the game to sell over 500,000 copies.
-It was published in Europe in October 1993 and in North America that December.
+It was published in North America in December 1993 and in Europe in March 1994.
 The North American version replaces the tribesmen enemies in the first world with robots, presumably to avoid black stereotypes.
 The European version is more difficult than the other releases, with the player beginning with less health and enemies taking more damage.

+In 2021, a YouTuber called edwardbeluha discovered an easter egg in the password menu, being a 3D tech demo where the player can scale and rotate the model.
+In an interview with Retro Gamer, Masato Maegawa revealed that the 3D tech demo was intended as a test for the boot-up animation of a cube for the Treasure logo.
+Which was left in the final game as a hidden easter egg.